Homepage

 U.S. Attorney General: There is no evidence of fraud that would change the election outcome

-Trump fires the New York prosecutor who investigated several of his allies involved in the Ukraine Scheme
+Trump dismisses the New York prosecutor who investigated several of his allies involved in the Ukraine Scheme

-The Cuban prosecutor's office claims it serves all citizens, but it faces criticism: "I asked a question and they blocked me."
+The Cuban prosecutor's office claims to attend to all citizens, yet it faces a barrage of criticism: "I asked a question and they blocked me."

-The U.S. Attorney General has evidence that Antifa is behind the violence during the protests over George Floyd's death
+The U.S. Attorney General has evidence that Antifa is behind the violence in the protests over George Floyd's death

 Cuban Prosecutor's Office, opposing functions